 What a Medical Capital Attorney Can Do for You

 Pursuing recovery for Medical Capital similar scheme losses requires specialized knowledge of securities litigation and the FINRA arbitration process.
-At Varnavides Law, attorney Gary Varnavides brings unique insight to these cases: after spending 10 years at a major New York law firm defending broker-dealers against investor claims, he now uses that inside knowledge to fight for defrauded investors in California and nationwide.
+At Varnavides Law, Gary Varnavides brings practical insight to these cases: after spending 10 years at a major New York law firm defending broker-dealers against investor claims, he now uses that inside knowledge to pursue claims for defrauded investors in California and nationwide.
 An experienced securities attorney can:

 Evaluate your case: Review your investment history, account documents, and communications with your broker to assess the strength of potential claims and identify all responsible parties.

-Identify recovery sources: Determine which broker-dealers, advisors, and other parties may have liability for your losses and whether they have insurance or assets to satisfy a judgment or award.
+Identify recovery sources: Determine which broker-dealers, advisors, and other parties may have liability for your losses and whether insurance, assets, or other recovery sources may be available to satisfy a judgment or award.

 Build your claim: Gather evidence, develop legal theories, and prepare a compelling case for FINRA arbitration or court litigation.